bmwcarit/barefoot/wiki/Home.md

   - `id` is user-specific identifier and has no further meaning for map matching or the server.
   - `time` is a timestamp in milliseconds unix epoch time.
   - `point` is a position (measurement) in WKT (well-known-text) format and with WGS-84 projection (SRID 4326).
 (In other words, this may be any GPS position in WKT format.)
-  - `heading` is (optional) heading information of the object given as azimuth in degrees from north clockwise.
+  - `azimuth` is (optional) heading information of the object given as azimuth in degrees from north clockwise.

 ##### Response message formats